CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that hits all the marks.
-It provides specific capabilities, extensive natural trigger terms, clear 'what' and 'when' guidance, and explicit negative boundaries to prevent conflicts with related skills.
-The description is comprehensive yet well-organized, making it easy for Claude to select appropriately from a large skill set.
+It provides specific capabilities, extensive natural trigger terms, clear 'Use when' guidance, and explicit disambiguation from related skills.
+The inclusion of 'Do NOT use' clauses with alternative skill references is particularly strong for reducing conflict risk in a multi-skill environment.

 DimensionReasoningScore